Christoph/MultilingualTextAnalysis/README.md

 Structure:
 - Everything before line 239 loads libraries and defines functions.
-- Lines 239 - 334 define parameters and settings for the three different classifiers that are varied as well as preprocessing steps (tfidf) and sampling.
+- Lines 239 - 314 define parameters for the three different classifiers that are varied.
+- Lines 316 - 334 define constant settings for preprocessing (tfidf; topk words were manually varied between 10,000 and 30,000 in each run) and sampling (kfold split, max number of observations).
 - Lines 336 - 339 sample the data based on the sampling parameters.
 - Lines 343 - 350 train classifiers and return information on the performance of each setting.